 Mediation has other benefits as well.
 Mediation reduces legal fees and also gives the parties more control over the outcome.
 That control often means fewer motions to enforce court orders.

 Marriage dissolution usually involves both financial and emotional issues.
-For a free consultation with an experienced family law attorney in Arlington Heights, contact The Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Arlington Heights, contact The Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.